-Making a choice on the important decisions in life.
+Making a choice on important decisions in life.

-Needing more help on making decisions check out the below video from Marie Forleo with 4 simple test to help you make the right decision every time.
+Needing more help making decisions check out the below video from Marie Forleo with 4 simple tests to help you make the right decision every time.

-Let’s work together and take some control of our lives.
+Let’s work together and take some control over our lives.
 Stop procrastination, and stop leaving decisions to chance.
-Be the one who makes choice.
-Share how you make decisions in comments below.
+Be the one who makes a choice.
+Share how you make decisions in the comments below.